Monorepos

 When you’re already inside a workspace directory, Miso automatically scopes to that workspace.
 No special syntax needed:

-miso deploy # resolves to apps/onboarding/scripts/deploy.shThis matches the same behaviour you’d expect from tools like Turborepo’s automatic package scoping.
+miso deploy # resolves to apps/api/scripts/deploy.shThis matches the same behaviour you’d expect from tools like Turborepo’s automatic package scoping.